Dreamvention/google_pay/README.md

 **IMPORTANT NOTES** &nbsp;&nbsp;&nbsp;&nbsp;Google Pay only generates transaction data, but does not actually process or settle the payment.
 Thus, the transaction data has to be sent to a Payment Service Provider (PSP), such as Braintree.

-## Google Pay payment providers
+## Google Pay Payment Service Providers
-Google pay requires a payment provider like Braintree to process the payments.
+Google pay requires a payment provider like Braintree to process or settle the payments.
 <details><summary><strong>Enable Google pay with Braintree</strong></summary>
 <p>